Pasta

 Agnolotti Pasta

 Agnolotti, a beloved Italian pasta, captivates with its small, delicate pockets of dough, expertly filled with a variety of delectable ingredients.
-These handmade parcels offer a culinary journey, combining the perfect balance of tender pasta and flavorful fillings, creating a dish that is both comforting and sophisticated.
-Immerse yourself in Linda Miller Nicholson's (Salty Seattle) Agnolotti masterpiece, meticulously crafted with Caputo "00" Pasta Fresca.
 Enjoy pasta perfection as each delicate parcel reveals a harmonious balance of texture and flavor in every bite.

 Pasta